-ALUMINUM COMPANY OF AMERICA

-ALUMINUM IN EVERY COMMERCIAL FORM

-2439 Oliver Building Pittsburgh, Pa.

-Offices in 19 Principal American Cities

-ALUMINUM

-The mark of Quality in Radio

-different

-Remier has designed a new circuit.
-It is different, and a long step ahead in radio research, Let us tell you all about it and why it will out perform any factory built receiver.
-Sign and mail the coupon, We will forward an eight-page, two-color folder and set-builders' bulletin.

-U-10 Remier Division, Gray & Danielson Mfg.
-Co.
-260 First Street, San Francisco, California.
-Gentlemen: Please send me: ☐ All the "dope" on the "29". ☐ Bulletin service for professional set builders.

-Name

-Address

-PRESENTING The New SRL

-.....
-State

-Spreadband and Frequency Meter

-Туре 108-S

-10-20-40-80 Meter Bands.
-Each band covers the whole dial and we don't mean perhaps!

-Don't Check Out January 1st.
-The type 108-S is the solution to your frequency-measuring problem.
-The low price of \$21 is an introductory offer.
-Orders will be filled in rotation.
-Order yours now and save delay.

-Fall Bulletins Out-Write for Them

-(LIVE DEALERS WRITE FOR FULL INFORMATION)

-SEATTLE RADIO LABORATORY

-3335 33d Avenue, South

-Seattle, Wash.

-STATEMENT OF THE OWNERSHIP, MANAGE-MENT, CIRCULATION, ETC., REQUIRED BY THE ACT OF CONGRESS OF AUGUST 24, 1912.
-Of QST, published monthly at Hartford, Conn., for October 1, 1928.

-State of Connecticut) ss:

-Before me, a Notary Public in and for the State and county aforesaid, personally appeared K. B. Warner, who, having been duly sworn according to iaw, deposes and says that he is the business manager of QST and that the following is, to the best of his knowledge and belief, a true statement of the ownership, management (and if a daily paper, the circulation), etc., of the aforesaid publication for the date shown in the above caption, required by the Act of August 24, 1912, embodied in section 411, Postal Laws and Regulations, printed on the reverse of this form, to wit:

-1. That the names and addresses of the publisher, editor, managing editor, and business managers are: Publisher, The American Radio Kelay League, Inc., Hartford, Conn.: Editor, Kenneth B. Warner, Hartford, Conn.: Business Manager, Kenneth B. Warner, Hartford, Conn.: Business Manager, Kenneth B. Warner, Hartford, Conn.
-2. That the owners are: (Give names and addresses of the individual owners, or if a corporation, cive its name and the name and addresses of the individual owners, or if a corporation, cive its name and the name and addresses of stoke.

-2. That the owners are: (Give names and addresses of the individual owners, or if a corporation, give its name and the names and addresses of stockholders owning or holding 1 per cent. or more of the total amount of stock) The American Radio Relay League, Inc., an association without capital stock, incorporated under the laws of the State of Connecticut, President, Hiram Percy Maxim, Hartford, Conn.; Vice-President, Chas H. Stewart, St. David's, Pa.; Treasurer, A. A. Hebert, Hartford, Conn.: Communications Manager, F. E. Handy, Hartford, Conn.; Sceretary, K. B. Warner, Hartford, Conn.
-3. That the known bondholders, mortiagees, and other sequents helders owning or holding 1 per cent.

-3. That the known bondholders, mortgagees, and other security holders owning or holding 1 per cent. or more of total amount of bonds, mortgages, or other securities are: (If there are none, so state.)
+(LIVE DEALERS WRITE FOR FULL INFORMATION) SEATTLE RADIO LABORATORY Seattle, Wash.
+3335 33d Avenue, South STATEMENT OF THE OWNERSHIP, MANAGE-MENT, CIRCULATION, ETC., REQUIRED BY THE ACT OF CONGRESS OF AUGUST 24, 1912.
+Of GST, published monthly at Hartford, Conn., for October 1, 1928.
+State of Connecticut }ss: County of Hartford Before me. a Notary Public in and for the State and county aforesaid, personally appeared K. B. Warner, who, having been duly sworn according to iaw, deposes and says that he is the business man-ager of QST and that the following is, to the best of his knowledge and belief, a true statement of the ownership, management (and if a daily paper, the circulation), etc., of the aforesaid publication for the date shown in the above caption, required by the Act of August 24, 1912, embodied in section 411, Postel Lawa and Beenleting, pointed on the rewrea Postal Laws and Regulations, printed on the reverse of this form, to wit: That the names and addresses of the publisher, 1.
+That the names and addresses of the publisher, editor, managing editor, and business managers are: Publisher, The American Radio Kelay League, Inc., Hartford, Conn.; Editor, Kenneth B. Warner, Hart-ford, Conn.; Business Manager, Kenneth B. Warner, Hartford, Conn.
+2. That the owners are: (Give names and ad-dresses of the individual owners, or if a corporation, give its name and the names and addresses of stock-holders owning or holding 1 per cent. or more of the holders owning or holding I per cent. or more of the total amount of stock) The American Radio Relay League, Inc., an association without capital stock, in-League, inc., an association without capital stock, in-corporated under the laws of the State of Connec-ticut.
+President, Hiram Percy Maxim, Hartford, Conn; Vice-President, Chas H. Stewart, St. David's, Pa.; Treasurer, A. A. Hebert, Hartford, Conn.; Communications Manager, F. E. Handy, Hartford, Conn, Sccretary, K. B. Warner, Hartford, Conn.
+3. That the known bondholders, mortgagees, and other sewinity holders owning on bolding 1 par cant other security holders owning or holding 1 per cent. or more of total amount of bonds, mortgages, or other securities are: (If there are none, so state.)
 None.

-4. That the two paragraphs next above, giving the names of the owners, stockholders, and security holders, if any, contain not only the list of stockholders and security holders as they appear on the books of the company but also, in cases where the stockholder or security holder appears upon the books of the company as trustee or in any other fiduciary relation, the name of the person or corporation for whom such trustee is acting, is given; also that the said two paragraphs contain statements, embracing affiant's full knowledge and belief as to the circumstances and conditions under which stockholders and security holders who do not appear upon the books of the company as trustees, hold stock and securities in a capacity other than that of a bona fide owner; and this affiant has no reason to believe that any other person, association or corporation has any interest direct, or indirect in the said stock, bonds, or other securities than as so stated by him.

-from daily publications only.)
+That the two paragraphs next above, giving 4. the names of the owners, stockholders, and security holders, if any, contain not only the list of stock-holders and security holders as they appear on the books of the company but also, in cases where the stockholder or security holder appears upon the books of the company as trustee or in any other fiduciary relation, the name of the person or corporation for whom such trustee is acting, is given; also that the said two paragraphs contain statements, embracing and two parakraphs contain statements, enteracing affiant's full knowledge and belief as to the circum-stances and conditions under which stockholders and security holders who do not appear upon the books of the company as trustees, hold stock and securities in a capacity other than that of a bona fide owner; and this affiant has no reason to believe that any other person, association or corporation has any in-terest direct, or indirect in the said stock, bonds, or other securities than as so stated by him.
+5. That the average number of copies of each issue of this publication, sold or distributed, through the mails or otherwise, to paid subscribers during the from daily publications only.)
+K, B, WARNER.

-K. B. WARNER.

 Sworn to and subscribed before me this 22d day of September, 1928.
-Caroline S. Crisman,